 The classic Moscow Mule is a simple, refreshing cocktail that combines vodka, ginger beer and fresh lime juice and is traditionally served in an ice-cold copper mug.
-The drink dates back to the middle of the 20th century, but it officially charmed its way into drinkers’ hearts when it proliferated at bars in the early 2000s.
+The drink dates back to Los Angeles during the middle of the 20th century, but found a resurgence in popularity throughout bars in the early 2000s.
 Now, it’s difficult to find a bar that doesn’t offer the Moscow Mule, either on its menu or as an off-menu call.
-Of course, like any easy-to-make classic, it has spurred endless variations over the years, with barkeeps switching the base spirit, making their own ginger beer and experimenting with fruits, herbs and other ingredients.
+Of course, like many popular classics, it has spurred endless variations.
+Barkeeps will switch the base spirit, make their own ginger beer and experiment with fruits, herbs and other ingredients.
 Case in point: the London Mule.

-It’s difficult to mess up this drink, but high-quality ingredients are key.
-Choose a London dry gin if you like the bracing bite of juniper, or try a more contemporary style if you prefer your gins to lead with citrus or other botanicals.
-Whichever route you go, make sure to unite that gin with good ginger beer and fresh lime juice to create the best-tasting drink.
-And serve it in a copper mug, if you have one, to keep it cold from start to finish.
+While this drink is easy to make, high-quality ingredients are key.
+Choose a classic London dry gin if you like the bracing bite of juniper, or try a more contemporary style if you prefer your gins to lead with citrus or other botanicals.
+Whichever route you go, complement that gin with good ginger beer and fresh lime juice to create the best-tasting drink.
+Serve your mule in a copper mug to keep with the drink's iconic look.

 Fill a copper mug (or highball glass) with ice, then add the gin and lime juice.

 Top with the ginger beer and stir briefly.

 Mules are a type of cocktail made with spirit, ginger beer, and lime.
 More broadly, mules fall within a larger category of cocktails known as ‘‘bucks.”
 Bucks are prepared using a base spirit, ginger beer or ginger ale and citrus juice.

 What’s the Difference Between a London Mule and a Moscow Mule?